XingyuJinTI/WhaleID/README.md

 Kaggle: Humpback Whale Identification

 # File description
 siamese_resnet.ipynb: Siamese Net with ResNet50 as branches.
+Only training is available at the moment.

 tl_res101.ipynb: ResNet101 with transfer learning.
+Including training and generating test file.

 siamese_resnet.py: generated from siamese_resnet.ipynb, which makes running on GPU cluster easier.